sirmarcel/cmlkit/README.md

 Well, maybe if you:

-- need to use any of the libraries mentioned above, especially if you want to use them in the same project with the same infrastructure, or
+- need to use any of the libraries mentioned above, especially if you want to use them in the same project with the same infrastructure,
-- are tired of plain `hyperopt`, or
+- are tired of plain `hyperopt`,
-- would like to be able to save your model parameters in a readable format.
+- would like to be able to save your model parameters in a readable format,
+- think it's neat?

 My goal with this is to make it slightly easier for you to build up your own infrastructure for studying models and applications in our field!
 If you're just starting out, just take a look around!